NEXT MEETING:

 4) First-place votes are counted.
 If a candidate gets a simple majority of 50%+, that person wins.

 5) If no one has a majority, technology enables instant run-off voting.
-The last-place candidate is eliminated, while the second-place votes are counted instead.
+The last-place candidate is

 6) The process continues until one candidate gets over 50% to win a true majority.